bhargaviparanjape/explainable_qa/README.md

 - `--max_num_sentences` : Avg number of sentences in each example (NS)
 - `--max_query_length` : Fixed query length

-Hyperparameters in `paramss/*.json` files can be toggled:
+Hyperparameters in `paramss/*.json` files can be toggled.
+To recreate results, please see TABLE 5 in the paper:
 - `beta`: Information bottleneck trade-off parameter
 - `beta_norm` : Lgrangian multiplier on norm-regularization losses
 - `threshold` : Sparsity parameter $\pi$